-- (a) The gas pipeline safety rules prescribe requirements for construction, operation, and maintenance of pipeline facilities and for reporting by operators of service as a regulated pipeline, and annual pipeline summary data.
+- (a) The gas pipeline safety rules prescribe requirements for construction, operation, and maintenance of pipeline facilities, and for reporting by operators, of gas pipeline systems of the following: incidents, safety-related conditions, notice of construction and repair, conversion to service as a regulated pipeline, and annual pipeline summary data.
 Pursuant to these rules, the Commission conducts its pipeline safety program activities under 49 U.S.C. § 60105 and § 40-2-101, C.R.S.
-The statutory authority permitting the Commission to enter into cooperative agreements with federal agencies, and to adopt and to create rules to administer and to enforce 49 U.S.C. § 60101, et seq., can be found at §§ 40-2-115 and 40-7-117, C.R.S. - (b) Rules 4900 through 4999 apply to, establish, and govern the: - (I) Reporting by operators of gas pipeline systems of incidents, gas related events, safety-related conditions, damage statistics, notice of major projects construction and repair, and annual pipeline summary data. information to the Commission and to the U.S. DOT [rules 4910 through 4929]. - (II) Enforcement by Staff of the Rules Regulating Gas Pipeline Safety [rules 4930 through 4949].
+The statutory authority permitting the Commission to enter into cooperative agreements with federal agencies, and to adopt_and to create rules to administer and to enforce 49 U.S.C. § 60101, et seq., can be found at §§ 40-2-115 and 40-7-117, C.R.S. - (b) Rules 4900 through 4999 apply to, establish, and govern the: - (I) Reporting by operators of gas pipeline systems of incidents, gas related events, safety-related conditions, damage statistics, notice of major projectsconstruction and repair, and annual pipeline summary data. information to the Commission and to the U.S. DOT [rules 4910 through 4929]. - (II) Enforcement by Staff of the Rules Regulating Gas Pipeline Safety [rules 4930 through 4949]. - (III) Adoption of minimum safety standards for transportation of natural gas and other gas by pipeline, specific requirements for rural gathering, -procedural updates, and amendment of plans or procedures, [rules 4950 through 4959]. - (IV) Adoption of minimum safety standards for liquefied natural gas facilities [rules 4960 through 4969]. - (V) Adoption and enforcement of a drug and alcohol-testing program [rules 4970 through 49799].

-- (III) Adoption of minimum safety standards for transportation of natural gas and other gas by pipeline, specific requirements for rural gathering, -procedural updates, and amendment of plans or procedures, [rules 4950 through 4959]. - (IV) Adoption of minimum safety standards for liquefied natural gas facilities [rules 4960 through 4969]. - (V) Adoption and enforcement of a drug and alcohol-testing program [rules 4970 through 49799]. - (c) These rules apply to gathering pipelines and gathering pipeline segments under the scope of 49 C.F.R. § 192.1. - (dc) Nothing in these rules shall be construed to exempt interstate or gathering pipeline operators from complying with § 9-1.5-105, C.R.S.
+- (c) These rules apply to gathering pipelines and gathering pipeline segments under the scope of 49 C.F.R. § 192.1. - (dc) Nothing in these rules shall be construed to exempt interstate or gathering pipeline operators from complying with § 9-1.5-105, C.R.S.